 - Remove crisper and snack drawers.

-- Don’t pack the refrigerator too tightly; make sure there is room for air circulation.
+- Place vaccines 2 to 3 inches away from the walls to make sure there is room for air circulation.

 - Keep water bottles, jugs, or cold packs in the refrigerator to help maintain temperatures.
-Water bottles can be stored in the door and water jugs in the bottom of the unit.
-Mark waters bottles "Do Not Drink."
+Water bottles can be stored in the door and in the bottom of the unit.
+Mark water bottles "Do Not Drink."

 - Safeguard the refrigerator power supply.